typograph/pysimiam/doc/coursera.rst

 #.
 Use this vector to compute a heading and steer the robot to this angle.

 This strategy will steer the robot in a direction with the most free space (i.e., it is a direction `away` from obstacles).
-For this strategy to work, you will need to implement three crucial parts of the strategy for the obstacle avoidance behavior in ``controllers/avoidobstacles.py`` using the following information:
+For this strategy to work, you will need to implement two crucial parts of the strategy for the obstacle avoidance behavior in the function ``get_heading`` in ``controllers/avoidobstacles.py`` using the following information:

 - ``self.poses`` (list of :class:`~pose.Pose`) - The positions and orientations of IR sensors in the reference frame of the robot
 - ``self.kp``, ``self.ki`` and ``self.kd`` - The PID gains of this controller